 Public disgruntlement is a serious red flag when it comes to Drupal staff augmentation specifically.
 You want your staff augmentation team to be well treated, and you don’t need a tarnished reputation for partnering with a problem agency.

-8. Saleability.
+8. Scalability.
 Drupal staffing partners should be scalable.
 As your organization grows or your needs change, your staffing partner has to be able to adapt to suit you.

 Digital platform essentials constantly shift.
 New features, adjustments, or entire new pages or sites need to be constructed.
 And sometimes rapidly depending on your industry.